Will MeRA25 bring the bright day that Greece has been waiting for?

 When the results of the referendum emerged, some were overtaken by joy and others by fear.
 A big majority (62%) of Greeks voted against the creditors' demands.
 But Greek Prime Minister Alexis Tsipras was told that the referendum changed nothing for the creditors and that he should decide between capitulating to their demands or pushing Greece out of the Eurozone.
 Tsipras decided to capitulate and the dreams of an austerity-free Greece were gone.
 The morning after the referendum, Varoufakis submitted his resignation, arguing that he could not betray the Greek people's emphatic “NO” to austerity.
 Ever since, he has been preaching the rejection of austerity and the EU's democratisation all around Europe.
 Three years later, Varoufakis is now back in Greece with MeRA25 to give expression to that silent majority, the 62% “NO” vote.

-Greece R Us
+Greeks R Us

 The implications of MeRA25 for other European countries are therefore paramount.
 As recorded by Yanis Varoufakis, in his poignant memoir Adults in the Room, European progressive elites have constantly failed to stop “reinforcing the surplus countries’ domination of fiscally stressed ones”.
 This inability to act has brought the continent to a stalemate, where TINA (There Is No Alternative) prevails.
 The only alternative to rising xenophobia and nationalism is to accept the status quo.
 The result is a pervasive feeling that the European social and political model, based on liberal constitutionalism and welfare protection, is broken beyond repair.
 The current French political landscape appears to be a perfect example of this predicament.